 Could Marijuana help solve the opioid epidemic?
 Many are starting to believe it can.

-Though for those who remember the 'Gateway Theory,' this newfound belief in marijuana will come as a surprise.
+For those who remember the 'Gateway Theory,' the belief that cannabis could ease people off of harsher drugs will likely come as a surprise.

 Popularized by Robert DuPont in the 80's during the Reagan presidency's 'War on Drugs,' the Gateway Theory suggests that those who smoke cannabis would develop an appetite for further illicit substances, and spiral down a path of harder and harder drugs.